bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-Action - sends payloads of information that send data from an application to the store.
+Actions - sends payloads of information that send data from an application to the store.
 Reducers - specify how the application's state changes in response to actions sent to the store.
 Store - is an object that holds the application's state tree.
 The store holds the source of all the data which gives you controllability of the components.